tlecocq99/iod-2025-03-10-se/Module7/react-app/README.md

 # Bitcoin Dashboard

-A relatively simple react application to learn and practice setting up hooks, app routing and setting up multiple pages to the app.
+A relatively simple React application to learn and practice setting up hooks, app routing and setting up multiple pages to the app.